Saily eSIM for Costa Rica

 What British travellers need to know

-Your passport must be valid for at least 1 day after you plan to leave Costa Rica.
+Your passport must have an expiry date at least 1 day after the day you plan to leave Costa Rica.

-When leaving by air, you may need to pay a departure tax of 29 US dollars.
+When leaving the country by air, you may need to pay a departure tax of 29 US dollars, though most airlines include this in ticket prices.

 Good to know: